 Respondents

 In reply, the respondents filed an affidavit showing the efforts done from the side of the state with respect to implementing Article 45 of the Constitution.
-It was argued that the duty of the state to provide for free and compulsory education only limits itself with primary education for children aged 14 years or below.
+It was argued that the duty of the state to provide for free and compulsory education only limits itself to primary education for children aged 14 years or below.
 In addition to this, since the cost of higher education is reasonably more than that of primary educations, it is not possible for the state to extend this right to higher education.
 The accessibility of primary education has also been increased as the outreach to approach the school is easily done within commutable distance.
 They based their arguments on the following grounds:

-2. This legislation of making primary education free and compulsory has been already been enacted by 14 States and Union territories.
+2. This legislation of making primary education free and compulsory has already been enacted by 14 States and Union territories.

 3. It was also argued that it would not be financially viable for the state to provide education in the field of medicine.
-A total of 3.2% of the total financial share is already allocated to the health sector out of which a considerable amount is further distributed to medical education.
+A total of

-4. Since early times, the task of imparting education has always been religious and of benevolence instead of as an occupation.
+4. Since early times, the task of imparting education has always been religious and of benevolence instead of an occupation.

-5. Taking money to give education is in contravention of the public policy as providing education is the function of the state, hence, it must be subject to rules and regulations of the state.
+5. Taking money to give education is in contravention of public policy as providing education is the function of the state, hence, it must be subject to the rules and regulations of the state.

 Judgment